MotusWTS/motusClient/inst/doc/upstream_api.md

 as `batchID` on subsequent calls.
 When there are no further batches, the API returns an empty list.

+### batches_for_all (batchID, authToken) - administrative users only ###

+       - batchID: integer largest batchID we already have
+       - authToken: authorization token returned by authenticate_user

+      e.g.
+      curl --data-urlencode json='{"batchID":0, "authToken":"XXX"}' https://sgdata.motus.org/data/custom/batches_for_all

+   - return a list of all batches from any receiver, where the batchID is > `batchID`

+   - columns should include these fields (as they exist in the transfer tables):
+      - batchID
+      - deviceID
+      - monoBN
+      - tsBegin
+      - tsEnd
+      - numHits
+      - ts

+Paging for this query is achieved by using the largest returned value of `batchID` as `batchID` on subsequent calls.
+When there are no further batches, the API returns an empty list.

+This call is intended only for users who are building a database of *all* detections.
+Currently, that means only administrative users.

 ### runs_for_tag_project (projectID, batchID, runID, authToken) ###

        - projectID: integer project ID